LUPAMBULUS

 Topic: Symbolically blurring time boundaries I Assignment of the 12 virtues

 An important further step in bringing the rather abstract idea of the twelve ancestral virtues of St. Wolfgang into the present day was based on the medium of photography.
 This medium was intended to blur the boundaries of time.
 To this end, the sculpture of the bishop as a contemporary representative of the saint was placed in a photographic relationship with the background.
 Photographic techniques were used to play with the intensity of the coloring and the creation of selective blurring.
 The aim was to literally defuse the view of what is currently visible in order to symbolically blur the boundaries of time.
 The starting point of the photographic depth view was the extraordinary physiognomy of the head of the 16th century bishop's sculpture.
 In the blur created by the analog technique ["bokeh" technique; Japanese haze] against the background of the colorful power of the painting ground, image portraits were created that evoke a new observation.
-In free presumption, to what extent the photographs can stand for the shining through of the spiritual-emotional talent of St. Wolfgang, twelve [blurred] photographs were assigned to the twelve virtues and a "portrait" of the sculptor was created.
+In free presumption, to what extent the photographs can stand for the spiritual and mental talent of St. Wolfgang shining through, twelve [blurred] photographs were assigned to the twelve virtues and a "portrait" of the sculptor was created.

 The floor quote